Tip for choosing one creative project out of many, if you’re multi-creative

 What’s behind the fear of starting a creative project?

-One reason it’s hard to begin a creative project, speaking from own experience, and from women in my community who have freely shared with me, is having multiple choice.
+One reason it’s hard to begin a creative project, speaking from the experience of women in my community who have freely shared with me, is having multiple choice.

 We identify as multi-passionate creatives with several interests and passions we can’t seem to choose between.
 We want to use them all.

-This becomes quite the task, as you can imagine.
+This becomes quite the task, as you might know.

 Another fear is the fear of not being good enough, and this is what I’m diving into here.

-Because I think, if we unpack the fear of not being good enough, there’s a sister-fear linked to that, which is self-trust.
+Because if we unpack the fear of not being good enough, there’s a sister-fear linked to that, which is self-trust.

 What if the endless obsession over picking the right idea, and evaluation over how many of your passions it includes, is really a sign of low self-trust?

-There is definitely a truth in there for me, and so the question to myself then becomes, how can I gain that trust, and what is it about?
+If there is a truth in this for you, then the question becomes, how can you gain that trust, and what is it about?

 When the personal stakes are high in creativity

-I’d like to say I’m a perfectionist in recovery, but honestly, it’s not true.
-My thinking still defaults to all-or-nothing, and the standards I hold myself to are still ridiculous.
+As a recovering perfectionist, my thinking often still defaults to “all-or-nothing”, and the standards I hold myself to are still ridiculous.

-The result of that kind of thinking is that I don’t trust myself to start something creative unless I know it’s good, meaningful and “me”.
+The result of that kind of thinking is that you don’t trust yourself to start something creative unless you know it’s good, meaningful and “you”.

 With this kind of pressure, no wonder choosing becomes high stake.

-For my amygdala brain to keep me safe, it has me doing endless research, going around in circles to view all ideas and projects from a 360 degree angle, and still finding reasons to delay.
+For your amygdala brain to keep you safe, it has you doing endless research, going around in circles to view all ideas and projects from a 360 degree angle, and still finding reasons to delay.

 This is why we (KMC coaches) talk so much about lowering the stakes as an effective creative tool.